freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 == Changelog ==

-= 1.5.2 = (Not released yet)
+= 1.5.2 =
+* Test on WordPress 6.6.1
-* Expands instructions page to include direction on conditionally hiding notice template elements
+* Expands instructions page to include direction on conditionally hiding notice template elements using css display style
+* Allows older versions of IOS to display web-notices (simplifies REGEX expression for token replacement, please notify of notices appearing odd after update)
+* Fixes parsing of example web-notice so notice properties can be seen when writing the template

 = 1.5.1 =
 * Test on Wordpress 6.4.2